 Those guys were the absolute kings, they did it all with so little, they didn't have the machines we have today and they still managed to do it in style.

 These days I look up to the crews of race teams rather than the actual rider or driver.
 I feel like the $$ in motorsports has made the guys who talk the talk rise to the top.
 It's not always the case but it's the little guys in the home garage just making do that inspire me."

 5. What other areas do you take inspiration from for your work?

-"Its a heap of things at the moment, I try and keep positive all the time, watch inspiring videos, talk to positive friends, the feedback I get from people who are into what I am doing, keeping busy and just getting stuff done.I get a lot out of what I have done in the past, sometimes ill look back through some old photos and remember the mindset that I had at that time and see how far I have come, its a personal journey for sure and something that I am keen to continue on."
+"There are a heap of things at the moment.
+I try and keep positive all the time, watch inspiring videos and talk to positive friends.
+I get feedback from people who are into what I am doing, keep busy and just getting stuff done.I get a lot out of what I have done in the past, sometimes I'll look back through old photos and remember the mindset that I had at that time and see how far I have come.
+It's a personal journey, for sure, and something that I am keen to continue on."